Dissolve the yeast in lukewarm water, then add the flour and start kneading.

 Bowl

 For best results use a very hot oven and, if available, a baking stone.
 Replace dried basil with fresh basil just before serving.
-Rising times may vary depending on temperature and yeast strength.
+Rising times can vary depending on temperature and the strength of the yeast.

 Italia, Campania